Peace in Bethel Ministry

 Acknowledge your sinful state:

-Before you can experience spiritual growth and be born again, you must recognize that you are a sinner in need of forgiveness and reconciliation with God (Romans 3:23).
-The penalty for that sin is death (Romans 6:23), and we have all sinned and fallen short of the glory of God by acting in ways that do not please Him.
+Before you can experience spiritual growth and be born again, it is essential to recognize that you are a sinner in need of forgiveness and reconciliation with God (Romans 3:23).
+The penalty for that sin is death (Romans 6:23), and we have all sinned and fallen short of the glory of God by living in ways that do not please Him.

-Jesus said to him, “I am the Way, the Truth, and the Life.
+Jesus said, “I am the Way, the Truth, and the Life.
 No one comes to the Father except through Me.”
 (John 14:6)

 With faith in Him, Jesus has promised that He will turn no one away who calls upon Him for salvation:

 “For whoever calls on the name of the Lord shall be saved” (Romans 10:13).
-Through prayer, we can seek His guidance and embrace the transformative journey of faith.
+Through prayer and seeking the Holy Spirit's guidance, we can embrace the transformative journey of faith and experience profound spiritual growth.

 Repent of your sins: